-As the children move into Key Stage 1, they will continue to follow the 'Letters and Sounds' phonics programme.
-'Phonics Bug' is successfully used to support the teaching of phonics across Key Stage 1 where the children are grouped across their year group according to the phonic phase that they are in.
-Children are assessed regularly and children who are not making progress are put on a phonic intervention programme.
+As the children move into Key Stage 1, they will continue to follow Phonics Bug where the children are grouped across their year group according to the phonic phase that they are in.
+Children are assessed regularly on Phonics Tracker and children who are not making progress are put on a phonic intervention programme.

-The children in Key Stage 1 follow the Rigby Star reading scheme.
+The children in Year 1 are listened to read 1:1, compete Daily Phonics and take part in Daily Supported Reading.
+In Year 2, the same is applicable but they progress onto Teaching Hub as a precursor to Destination Reader.
 They will read to an adult fortnightly in school and take a book home to read with their family.
 The reading experience of the children is also enhanced as they are all allocated books on 'Bug Club' which they can enjoy reading electronically at home.